Skip to main content

 Convert Scanned PDF to Word

-Turn pictures of text into editable documents.
+Turn pictures of text into editable documents with free OCR.

 IMG_001.jpg